 4. Keep mosquitoes outside

-If your family is going in and out all summer long, take steps to prevent mosquitoes and other bugs from following them into your house.
-How to do this?
-Place rechargeable electric repellers near doors to keep bugs away from entry points.
 Many retailers also sell screen door covers that close with magnets, making it easy to come and go without leaving your home open to flying bugs.
 Similarly, ensure window screens are properly fitted and consider putting mosquito-repellent plants in window boxes.
 Together, these steps can be very effective.

 5. Bring in the mosquito-control professionals

 If you’re looking for a more surefire fix to your mosquito problem, don’t have time to mitigate the issue yourself, or the infestation is particularly bad, hire a company to spray your yard for mosquitoes.
 Many companies offer pet- and kid-friendly applications that safely kill and deter mosquitoes.

-Most applications last 1-2 months, so you may need to make this a part of your regularly scheduled maintenance.
-In addition to applying mosquito repellent, these companies can spray for ticks and fleas, further protecting your pets and entire family.
+Alison is a world traveler who loves to spend her time writing and reading.
 When she’s home, you can find her playing with her pet rabbit and baking.

 Helpful links: